 Section 1.
+Annual Election.

-The election of officers shall be by ballot of the voting members.
-The election shall not be less than thirty (30) days prior to the time fixed for the next succeeding annual membership meeting.
+The election of Elected Officers shall occur annually and be by ballot of the Active Members.
+The last date for ballots to be received and counted shall be a date specified on the ballot, which date shall not be less than thirty (30) days prior to the date fixed for the next succeeding annual membership meeting.
+If no annual membership meeting is scheduled, the corresponding date used for the preceding annual membership meeting shall be used.

-Only Active Members may vote, and the records maintained at the international headquarters shall determine the voting eligibility of any member.

 Section 2.
+Nominees.

-The Nominating Committee shall consist of the Board of Directors.
-It shall nominate at least one (1) candidate for each office in advance of the annual meeting and shall provide ballots to the membership at least sixty (60) days prior to the annual meeting.
+The Board of Directors shall nominate at least one (1) candidate for each Elected Officer position.
+Ballots containing the nominations shall be mailed to all Active Members not less than sixty (60) nor more than 75 days in advance of the annual membership meeting.
+If no annual membership meeting is scheduled, the corresponding date used for the preceding annual membership shall be used.
 The ballot shall provide space for write-in candidates.

 Section 3.
+Voting.

-Each Active Member of the AAPL shall be entitled to one (1) vote, and voting shall be either electronically or by mail, subject to the provisions herein set forth.
+Each Active Member of the AAPL shall be entitled to one (1) vote for each Elected Officer position.
+Voting shall be by mail or by voting electronically.
+A nominee for an Elected Officer position shall be elected by a plurality of the votes cast with respect to such position by the Members entitled to vote.